Services & Background Processes

 AI Watch Folder is not processing

-1. Confirm the AI Worker service is running.
+1. Confirm the AI worker is running: Get-Service JimRanDocuManAI.

-2. Open ai.log.
+2. Open jimrandocumanai_stderr.log.
 Look for connection errors to Ollama or the cloud provider.

 3. If using Ollama, run ollama list on the Ollama host to confirm the model is present.